The 10 Best Index Funds to Buy and Hold

 Source: Shutterstock

-The SPHD is another 50-stock portfolio that seeks out dividends, not in risky emerging markets, but in the most stable high-yield blue chips the S&P 500 has to offer.
-To do this, the index takes the 75 highest-yielding constituents of the index, with a maximum of 10 stocks in any one particular sector, then takes the 50 stocks with the lowest 12-month volatility from the group.
+The SPHD has a 51-stock portfolio that seeks out dividends, not in risky emerging markets, but in the most stable high-yield blue chips the S&P 500 has to offer.
+To do this, the index takes the 75 highest-yielding constituents of the index, with a maximum of 10 stocks in any one particular sector, then takes the 51 stocks with the lowest 12-month volatility from the group.

-The result is a mostly boring group of stocks that are heavy in utilities (17%), industrials (15%) and real estate (13%).
-What's interesting there is that information technology is a fairly heavyweight at 12% of the fund.
+The result is a mostly boring group of stocks that are heavy in utilities (13%), energy (15%) and real estate (23%).

 The fund also uses a modified market cap-weighting scheme that provides a ton of balance.
-Even top holdings CME Group (NASDAQ: CME ) and General Motors (NYSE: GM ) are just barely 3% of the fund apiece.
+Even top holdings Iron Mountain (NYSE: IRM) and Macerich (NYSE: MAC ) are just barely 3% of the fund apiece.

 The main purpose of a fund like SPHD is to create even returns and strong income - something more in line of protection against a down market.
 But it has even managed to clobber SPY (and numerous dividend ETFs) amid a rip-roaring rally.

-Note: Editor's note: This story was published in July 2019 and has since been updated and republished.